Here’s What Happens at Your OFII Meeting + Medical Appointment

 Don’t forget to fill out the bottom part of the form before you send it in!
 The address you send the form and copies to depends on where you moved, so check the chart on the second page of the OFII forms to find the address for your department.

 The following account is my personal experience as an American spouse of a French citizen who moved to Paris.
+(For those undergoing the process in Nice, check out this excellent comment from reader Dani with a lot of detail on how the experience was there.)
 If you are in France on a different visa or come from another country it is possible you will need more documents, so check your paperwork.

 Notification of your Rendez-vous